karpathy/karpathy.github.io/nntutorial.md

 #### The Goal

-The setup we are interested in studying looks as follows:
+The problem we are interested in studying looks as follows:

-1. We provide a given circuit some input values (e.g. `x = -2`, `y = 3`)
+1. We provide a given circuit some specific input values (e.g. `x = -2`, `y = 3`)
 2. The circuit computes an output value (e.g. `-6`)
-3. The question then becomes: *How should the input be tweaked slightly to increase the output?*
+3. The core question then becomes: *How should one tweak the input slightly to increase the output?*

-For example, `x = -1.99` and `y = 2.99` gives `x * y = -5.95`, which is higher than `-6.0`.
+In this case, in what direction should we change `x,y` to get a number larger than `-6`?
+Note that, for example, `x = -1.99` and `y = 2.99` gives `x * y = -5.95`, which is higher than `-6.0`.
 Don't get confused by this: `-5.95` is better (higher) than `-6.0`.
 It's an improvement of `0.05`, even though the *magnitude* of `-5.95` (the distance from zero) happens to be lower.

-#### Random Local Search
+#### Strategy #1: Random Local Search

 Okay.
 So wait, we have a circuit, we have some inputs and we just want to tweak them slightly to increase the output value?
-How is this hard?
-We can "forward" the circuit to compute the output for any given `x` and `y`.
+Why is this hard?
+We can easily "forward" the circuit to compute the output for any given `x` and `y`.
 So isn't this trivial?
-Why don't we tweak `x` and `y` randomly and keep track of the modification that works best:
+Why don't we tweak `x` and `y` randomly and keep track of the tweak that works best:

 ```javascript
 // circuit with single gate for now